sporto/elm-tutorial/en/02-elm-arch/04-flow.md

 1. Html.App calls our view function with the initial model and renders it.
 1. When the user clicks on the Expand button, the view triggers the `Expand` message.
-1. Html.App receives the `Exapand` message and calls our `update` function with `Expand` and the current application state.
+1. Html.App receives the `Expand` message which calls our `update` function with `Expand` and the current application state.
 1. The update function reponds to the message by returning the updated state and a command to run (or `Cmd.none`).
 1. Html.App receives the updated state, stores it, and calls the view with the updated state.